pps-lab/arc/artifact.md

 Both claims are proven by the experiments in Section 6 **Training** (E1, Fig. 4), **Inference** (E2, Fig. 5) and **Auditing** (E3, Fig. 6).

 ### Experiments
+For each of training, infernce and auditing, we provide a list of suites that belong to this cate

 ### Training
+The training experiments use the MP-SPDZ training script defined in [training.mpc](scripts/training.mpc) which loads the input, trains the model and then outputs it while ensuring the correct metadata is output for the consistency scripts.

 <details>
 <summary>Available Suites</summary>